M7MED963/P1/README.md

 ## 📜 Declaration

-I, Mohammed X, declare that I am the sole author of the content I add to this repository.
+I, Mohamed Aljbawi, declare that I am the sole author of the content I add to this repository.
 I, Member 2 Name, declare that I am the sole author of the content I add to this repository.
 I, Member 3 Name, declare that I am the sole author of the content I add to this repository.
 I, Member 4 Name, declare that I am the sole author of the content I add to this repository.